-\textbf{V5: \vfive} Discoverable credentials contain \emph{static} and \emph{unique} CredId and UserId, exploitable to reliably track users.
+\textbf{V5: \vfive}.
+Discoverable credentials contain \emph{static} and \emph{unique} CredId and UserId, exploitable to reliably track users.
 These values can be obtained without \emph{UV} or \emph{UP} via the \cmd{GetAssertion} API.
-We note that the more credentials are stored in the authenticator, the more this vulnerability is effective as each credential contributes to the user fingerprint.
+We note that the more credentials are stored in the authenticator, the more this vulnerability is effective, as each credential improves to the user's fingerprint.